RawanAlharbi/HAR-Tutorial/README.md

-# HAR-Tutorial
-BDSD 2020: Analyzing Human Behavior and Lifestyle Using Wearable Sensors
+# BDSD 2020: Analyzing Human Behavior and Lifestyle Using Wearable Sensors